1. Gautama Buddha was born in __________.

 Explanation: They represent the Teacher, the Teachings, and the Monastic Order.

-18. Nirvana in Buddhism means:
+18. Nirvana in Buddhism means__________.

 A) Eternal life